Lajos Portisch: Early years

 Portisch represented Hungary at the World Junior Chess Championship, Antwerp 1955.
 He scored 4½/7 in the preliminary round to advance to the final, where he scored 5½/9, to finish fourth; the winner was Boris Spassky.
 Portisch tied for first through third places in a master event at Budapest 1956, along with József Szily and Béla Sándor, ahead of Pal Benko; the three winners scored 7/11.
 In a second master event at Budapest 1956, Portisch made 7½/11.
 He was in the pack at Debrecen 1956 with 5½/11.

 Portisch successfully represented Hungary in several team matches in 1956 and 1957, against Poland, Estonia, the Soviet Union, Belarus, and Yugoslavia.
 He made his first Student Olympiad and full Olympiad appearances for Hungary in 1956; he would eventually represent Hungary at a record twenty Olympiads (see below).
 He excelled at his first individual international event, winning at Balatonfüred 1958 with 9/11, ahead of strong Grandmasters László Szabó and Alexander Tolush.
 He earned the International Master title.
 He finished second at Hastings 1958–59 with 7/9, behind Wolfgang Uhlmann.

 Nine-time Hungarian Champion

-Portisch made his first national top-level appearance in 1955 at age 18, at the Hungarian Chess Championship.
+Portisch made his first national top-level appearance in 1955 at the age of 18, at the Hungarian Chess Championship.
 He would eventually win or share the national title on nine occasions.
 His complete Hungarian Championship results follow (from chessmetrics.com).